skinwalker3654/stack-cli/.github/CONTRIBUTING.md

 ## Code rules
 - we follow the projects coding style
-- we writing code without warnings
+- we write code without warnings
-- and writing clean commit messages
+- we write clean commit messages